andreacool22/INFO550Project/README.md

      - make_fig1.R : This is the R code for making a bar graph that will be included in the final report
      - Cool_Project_Report.Rmd : This is the R markdown file for generating the final report
      - Makefile : This is the makefile which contains the rules for installing packages and generating the report
+     - Dockerfile: This is the Docker File that will be used to build the docker container

 For this analysis, you will need the following R packages: